andrew-johnson-4/lambda-mountain/README.md

 Below is an example of a user-land program containing one policy bound to the variable `print`.

 ## print, user-land program

+User programs can be any unicode text.
+Anything.
+Really.
+"Free Grammar!"

 ```λ-calculus
 print "hello world"
 ```

 ## preprocessing, policy definition

-The "string" syntax here needs to be rewritten into a lambda-calculus expression.
+The "string" syntax from the above program needs to be rewritten into a lambda-calculus expression.
-This is accomplished in the policy definition as follows.
+Grammar Rewriting is accomplished in the policy definition as follows.

 ```λ☶
 TBD
 ```

 ## print, policy definition

+Each bound variable gets its own line in the policy definition.

 ```λ☶
 print := λmsg. org  0x100 \n (splat msg)  mov  ah, 0x4c \n int  0x21 \n